 The more time we have to deal with a situation the more rational we should be with how we approach it.
-Therefore, if a dangerous animal or person starts to chase us, it's best to give into our emotions and fight or run rather than trying to spending time deciding how to best handle the situation.
+Therefore, if a dangerous animal or person starts to chase us, it's best to give into our emotions and fight or run rather than spending time deciding how to best handle the situation.
 But, because most of us do not encounter such situations on a regular basis, its safe to say that usually, when we feel fear, it only hinders our better judgment.
 It causes anxiety which in turn can make us shake, throw up, or simply overthink and begin to truly take into account Murphy's Law.
 Click here to see how powerful (and hilarious) fear can be.

 I believe most of us had wished we were born without anger above all other emotions.
 We've each had a moment where it has caused us to say or do something we regret, often times, almost immediately.
 When we're angry, our main drive is to make someone else hurt, and sometimes, when we feel we have no power to do so, it leads to us hurting the thing we do have power over, ourselves.
 Even worse, if someone does have a lot of power and they become irrationally angry without control, it can cause mass damage especially if they convince other people to be angry with them.